What Is Vitamin C and How Does It Work? We Asked a DermatologistOctober 20, 2023

 In order for it to be effective, your formula should contain 10% to 20% vitamin C. “The best vitamin C formulations also contain other antioxidants like vitamin E or ferulic acid,” Dr. Frank says.
 For oily skin, we recommend the SkinCeuticals C E Ferulic With 15% L-Ascorbic Acid, which combines vitamin C with 1% vitamin E and 0.5% ferulic acid.
 For dry skin, try the L'Oréal Paris Revitalift Derm Intensives Vitamin C Serum, which combines 10% vitamin C with hyaluronic acid to attract moisture.

 Vitamin C products are sensitive to light, so you should always store them in a cool, dark place.
 They should come in a dark or opaque package in order to prevent oxidation.
 If the color of your product starts to take on a brown or dark orange hue, it’s time to replace it, advises Dr. Frank.

-Vitamin C is a great first step in your daytime skincare routine.
-Start with a vitamin C serum on freshly cleansed skin, follow it with a moisturizer and then add your sunscreen to increase UV protection.
+Once you find a vitamin C formula that works for your skin, you can make it a daily step in your morning skincare routine.
+Start by applying a vitamin C serum on freshly cleansed skin, then follow it up with a moisturizer and finish off with your sunscreen to increase UV protection.

 How Do I Know if My Vitamin C Serum Is Working?